-“I know, Son.”
-She says, kneeling down on the floor next to me.
+“I know, son,” she says, kneeling on the floor next to me.

-“We had another fight, Mom.”
-I say, weakly.
-She sighed.
+“We had another fight, Mom,” I say, weakly.
+She sighs.

-“What were you fighting about now?” she asked, trying to hide the exasperation in her voice.
+“What were you fighting about now?” she asks, trying to hide the exasperation in her voice.

 “I don’t know if I can tell you without breaking her confidence,” I reply.
 Mom just holds me.

-“Why you just tell me what you did,” she says.
+“Why don’t you just tell me what you did,” she says.
 My mom knows me so well.

 “Oh, Christian,” she sighs, “even when your intentions are golden, you can really do some stupid things.”
 We both chuckle a bit.

-“Then I guess you had better get up from here and join the flurry of people out there that are putting in all of this effort to find her.”
-She encourages.
+“Then I guess you had better get up from here and join the flurry of people out there that are putting in all this effort to find her,” she encourages.
 She’s right.
 I’m sure as hell not going to find her sitting here on the floor like a blubbering idiot.
 I nod at my mother and rise from the bathroom floor.
 I take her in my arms and kiss her gently on the cheek.

-“We are going to have to find this girl and soon.
-I have always loved you, Son, and I always will—but I really like this new Christian.”
+“We’re going to have to find this girl and soon.
+I have always loved you, son, and I always will—but I really like this new Christian.”
 She laughs a bit through her impending tears.

 “Can you go find Gail for me, Mom?
-I think she’s having a pretty rough time with this and I’ve had Taylor tied up all day…” she nodded.
+I think she’s having a pretty rough time with this and I’ve had Taylor tied up all day…” she nods.

-I am awakened with a hard slap.
+I’m awakened with a hard slap.
 I whimper from the pain.
 I can barely focus my eyes now.
 The sun has gone down and this is day three without food or water for me.
 I look up to identify my assailant.
 It’s Harris again.
-He is hell bent on causing me misery during this ordeal.
+He’s hell bent on causing me misery during this ordeal.

-“Not so high and mighty now, are you Bitch?”
-He spit.
+“Not so high and mighty now, are you, Bitch?” he spits.
 “Or should I say Your Highness?”
 How the fuck does he know about “Your Highness?”
 Taylor is faithful to Christian almost to his own detriment.
 “What’s the matter?
-Cat got your tongue?”
-He sneers.
+Cat got your tongue?” he sneers.
 Somehow, I find a small amount of strength fueled by anger.

 “You know what?
 I’m going to see you get yours.
-You do what you want to do to me, but rest assured, I’m going to see you get yours.”
-I say, glaring at this vermin.
+You do what you want to do to me, but rest assured, I’m going to see you get yours,” I say, glaring at this rodent.